Plain and Simple Inductive Invariant Inference for Distributed Protocols in TLA+: Implementation and Evaluation

 Our invariant inference algorithm is implemented in a tool, \toolendive{}, whose main implementation consists of approximately 2200 lines of Python code.
 There are also some optimized subroutines which consist of an additional few hundred lines of C++ code.
 Internally, \toolendive{} makes use of version 2.15 of the TLC model checker \cite{tlcmodelchecker}, with some minor modifications to improve the efficiency of checking many invariants simultaneously.
 TLC is used by \toolendive{} for most of the algorithm's compute intensive verification tasks, like checking candidate lemma invariants (Section~\ref{sec:invariant-generation}) and CTI elimination checking (Section~\ref{sec:cti-elim}).

-For all of the experiments discussed below, \toolendive{} is configured to use 20 parallel TLC worker threads for invariant checking, 4 parallel threads for CTI generation, and 4 threads for CTI elimination.
+For all of the experiments discussed below, \toolendive{} is configured to use 24 parallel TLC worker threads for invariant checking, 4 parallel threads for CTI generation, and 4 threads for CTI elimination.
 CTI generation and CTI elimination can be parallelized further in a straightforward manner, but we limit these procedures to 4 parallel threads to simplify certain aspects of our current implementation.

 For each benchmark run, we initialize $Invs$ (as explained in Algorithm \ref{fig:invgen-algo}) as an empty set and configure the lemma invariant generation procedure discussed in Section~\ref{sec:invariant-generation} with a parameter value of $\nlemmasparam=15000$.
+The grammars used for invariant generation were mined from predicates appearing in each protocol specification.

 We configure our CTI generation procedure with a parameter value of $N_{ctis}=50000$. $N_{ctis}$ does not directly correspond to how many concrete CTI states will be generated, but a higher value indicates TLC will sample more states when searching for CTIs.
 We also limit the maximum number of CTIs returned by each call to the $GenerateCTIs$ procedure to 10000 states.
 In theory, generating more CTIs provides better counterexample diversity, and is therefore better for our CTI elimination heuristics.
 We impose an upper limit, however, to avoid scalability issues in our tool's current implementation.
 In practice we found this limit sufficient to provide effective guidance for lemma invariant selection.

 All of our experiments were run on a 48-core Intel(R) Xeon(R) Gold 5118 CPU @ 2.30GHz machine with 196GB of RAM.